RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

     That is, after :math:`5_A`, if :math:`A` points at :math:`E` then play continues as :math:`X_E X_F X_A`;
     it is permitted to point at yourself (but you still have to say "you" not "me").

-    N.b. we haven't tried this, and it may be too powerful.
+    *N.b.* We haven't tried this, and it may be too powerful.
 In that case, we could restrict it to red or black 5s, or only to butted-in 5s.

 6